 Crop rotation can aid in weed control by preventing a build up of weed populations.
 Wheat rotations involving barley, canola or indeed forages may aid in weed suppression due to the greater competitiveness of these latter crops.
 Additionally, crop rotations can facilitate the use of different herbicides and may permit a clean-up process.

 Zero tillage has been observed to have repressive effects on certain weeds, while being beneficial to other woods.
 Many farmers working with zero till (especially a low disturbance zero till system) have found a dramatic reduction in the amount of green foxtail while at the same time, narrow-leaved hawk's-beard increases.
 Now that the majority of producers are using zero till or greatly reduced tillage, we are seeing a shift in problem weeds.
 Zero till relies heavily on pre-seed use of glyphosate.
 Cases in southern Alberta have already found kochia resistant to up to 4 times the normal application rate of glyphosate.

 Chemical control measures

 Chemical weed control should not be relied upon as the only method of protecting crops from weeds.
 Herbicides should be used in combination with good preventative, physical and cultural practices.

 A wide variety of herbicides are available for both annual grassy and broadleaf weed control in wheat.
-Crop Protection with Chemicals published by Alberta Agriculture and a hard copy is available on our webpage or available for free as a pdf and will aid in the selection of a herbicide appropriate for the weed problems present.
+Crop Protection with Chemicals is published by Alberta Agriculture and a hard copy is available on our webpage or available for free as a pdf and will aid in the selection of a herbicide appropriate for the weed problems present.
 The effectiveness of the herbicide will depend upon a number of application and environmental factors:

 - All equipment employed in herbicide application should be checked each season for worn nozzles and calibrated for the proper calibration.